dino-code/MLRA/PyTWork/README.txt

 4/27/20

 Dr. Lyons suggested that I simply assign the return value of request.form to a variable and then push that variable to matMult.multiply().
 Will attempt this now.

+This works!
+Vulnerability is returned.
+Emailed Lyons to update him on progress.